vinicius-lds/Python-programming-exercises/exercices/README.md

-### Here is maintained a copy of the exercices
+### Here is maintained a copy of the exercices.

-### If you are condering doing them yourserf, I ask that you got to the original repository [here](https://github.com/zhiwehu/Python-programming-exercises)
+### If you are condering doing them yourserf, I ask that you go to the original repository [here](https://github.com/zhiwehu/Python-programming-exercises) and support the creator.